 - Teach students what readers do.
 I encourage all teachers to study PEBC’s Thinking Strategies.
 Teach these strategies directly, then model them, and gradually release students while giving feedback as they practice them.
 The thinking strategies are life-changing for non-readers.
 Once these kiddos learn the thinking moves proficient readers use, they feel such relief!
 These are strategies that all good readers use, but our struggling readers don’t realize they should.

 - Share your reading life.
 Show students the books you’re reading, share your thinking and your struggles with them, and do the assignments you ask kids to do (If you don’t want to try an assignment, then assign more interesting work- work real readers do.)
 I bring my current novel to and from school, even if I don’t plan to read it.
 I put it on our coffee table where we meet, and I refer to it on the fly and use it when I’m modeling a strategy.
 At this point in the year, kids ask me about what I’m reading all of the time.
 Kids who wouldn’t have given a second thought to care six months ago!
-I also share the professional books I use (I wouldn’t be surprised if some students know the authors of Notice and Note and Reading Nonfiction by name!)
+I also share the professional books I use (I wouldn’t be surprised if some students know the authors of Notice & Note: Strategies for Close Reading and Reading Nonfiction: Notice & Note Stances, Signposts, and Strategies by name!)
 Students need to see that we are teaching skills and strategies that are based on research and that we are always learning new things ourselves.

 - Visit your students’ other classes to help bridge what students are learning about reading in your class to other contents.
 This has been most helpful to my eighth graders, and

 after visiting their classes they asked if they could start staying after school to get help with homework from their content classes.
 It’s been helpful to teach them how to use the thinking strategies in math, science, and social studies.